jrubill/IntroCS/README.md

 ## 3. VirtualBox

 [VirtualBox](https://www.virtualbox.org/) enables you to run a Virtual Machine on your computer.
 This basically means you can run Linux on your computer as if it were a program.
-If don't enjoy using SSH, this is an option to develop your code locally on your machine, and then transfer your code onto your school's machines to test them out.
+If you don't enjoy using SSH, this is an option to develop your code locally on your machine, and then transfer your code onto the school's machines to test them out.

 **Note:** Just because your program works on your machine doesn't mean it will work on the school's machines.
 Please test your code appropriately.